ikem-krueger/ikem-krueger.github.io/_drafts/2021-02-15-browser-sync.md

 tags: tag
 ---

 When you are a web developer, you often edit a web page, load them in your browser and refresh the page.
-Several times.
+Several times...

 I know there are IDEs out there, which provide a live updating web server, but for my taste, they are to heavy.

-I prefer a simple text editor like [Notepad++](https://notepad-plus-plus.org/downloads/).
-But I also wanted the comfort of a live updating web server.
+I prefer a simple text editor like [Notepad++](https://notepad-plus-plus.org/downloads/), but I also wanted the comfort of a live updating web server.

 And so I searched the web.
 And finally I found [browser-sync](https://browsersync.io/).